dward2/BME547/Resources/Databases/mlab.md

     3. Select a password.
 Copy this password down somewhere safe as you will not see it again
     4. Click "Create User"
-15. Under "Where would you like to connect from?"
+10. Under "Where would you like to connect from?"
     1. Choose "My Local Environment"
-16. Click on "Finish and Close" to finish on the "Security Quickstart" page.
+11. Click on "Finish and Close" to finish on the "Security Quickstart" page.
-17. Click on "Go to Database" on the pop-up window.
+12. Click on "Go to Database" on the pop-up window.
+Note: the button might be labelled "Go to Overview" instead.
-18. After some period of time, your cluster will be ready.
+13. After some period of time, your cluster will be ready.
-19. Add IP addresses allowed to access the database on the "IP Whitelist".
+14. Add IP addresses allowed to access the database on the "IP Whitelist".
    a.
 Click on "Network Access" in the left-hand list.
    b.
 Make sure the "IP Access List" tab is selected.
 Click on "Add IP Address".
    c.
 Click on "Allow Access From Anywhere" in the window that pops up.
 Click
     "Confirm".
-20. Get connection information to your database.
+15. Get connection information to your database.
    a.
 Click on "Database" in the left-hand list.
    b.
 Click on the "Connect" button.
    c.
 Click "Drivers" under the "Connect to your application" heading